tensorchiefs/dl_course/docs/exercises/17_MNIST_feature_evaluation.md

 mathjax: true
 title: Deep Learning Course
 ---
-## MNIST_feature_evaluation
+## Evaluate unsupervised learned MNIST features w.r.t. their suitability for classifying the corresponding digit labels

-In the last excercise we compared different methods to extract features, now we want to see how we can use those features for a classification task.
+In the last excercise we have investigated the suitability of unsupervised learned features of MNIST data for pattern recognition in a 2D t-SNE plot.
+Now we want to see if these features are useful to learn a classification for the digit label with only 100 labeled images as training data.
 Open the notebook [17_MNIST_feature_evaluation](https://github.com/tensorchiefs/dl_course/blob/master/notebooks/17_MNIST_feature_evaluation.ipynb).
-In this notebook we will train a classifier on the extractet features of the MNIST dataset.
-We only use 100 trainig examples and predict 2000 digits.
-Eventually we compare the performace for all features extractiong methods, we used in excercise 16.
+In this notebook we will train a fcNN classifier on the different versions of unsupervised learned MNIST features.
+We only use 100 trainig examples and then we use the trained fcNN to predict the label of 2000 digit images.
+A good feature representation should allow for efficient training with only few training data.
+Accordingly we compare the performace of the trained classifier to asses the suitability of the used features.

 a) Built the network below in cell 9.
-Hint: remember the input layer.
-What is the inputshape?
-Use probability of 0.4.
+Hint: Recall the shape of the input layer.
+Use a dropout probability of 0.4.

 ```
 _________________________________________________________________